deepjyoti30/DynamicPaper/README.md

 # DynamicPaper

-Dynamic, time based wallpapers inspired by Mac OS Mojave for Linux
+## Dynamic, time based wallpapers inspired by Mac OS Mojave for Linux

-The project is currently WIP and works only in Gnome based environments as of right now.
+## The project is currently WIP and works only in Gnome based environments as of right now.

+### Currently Works with nitrogen and on Gnome

 Progress:

 - [x] Write initial program that does the job using Mojave's wallpapers.
 - [ ] Close subprocess (As of right now it becomes defunct).
-- [ ] Add configuration file to load from that.
+- [x] Add configuration file to load from that.
 - [ ] Add arguments and reduce hardcoded variables.
 - [ ] Add support for additional WM | environments.
 - [ ] Replace geolocation api.